-To manage the adverse effects of existing and further subdivision and development on Manuka Terrace, Lake Ohau through the Rural Residential -Manuka Terrace Zone.
+To manage the adverse effects of existing and further subdivision and development to avoid, remedy or mitigate adverse effects of future subdivision and development on Manuka Terrace, Lake Ohau through the Rural Residential -Manuka Terrace Zone.

-- The Rural Residential zone for Manuka Terrace specifies how adverse effects of past and future subdivisions such as landscape impacts, servicing issues with water supply and sewage treatment and disposal, and winter shading and severe wind hazard are to be avoided or mitigated by: - a Setting a minimum lot size of 4ha, - b Setting servicing standards for water supply, sewage treatment and disposal, stormwater, power and telecommunications, - c Controlling the design and appearance of subdivisions and housing, d In addition to recognition of the wind hazard in this District Plan, all Property Information Memoranda and Land information Memoranda for the area will advise of the wind hazard.
+- The Rural Residential zone for Manuka Terrace specifies how adverse effects of past and future subdivisions such as landscape impacts, servicing issues with water supply and sewage treatment and disposal, and winter shading and severe wind hazard, and adverse effects on hydro-electricity generation and transmission infrastructure and operations are to be avoided, remedied or mitigated by: - a Setting a minimum lot size of 4ha, - b Setting servicing standards for water supply, sewage treatment and disposal, stormwater, power and telecommunications, - c Controlling the design and appearance of subdivisions and housing, - In addition to recognition of the wind hazard in this District Plan, all Property Information Memoranda and Land information Memoranda for the area will advise of the wind hazard. - e Taking into consideration the availability of a sustainable domestic water supply and potential effects on water quantity (including existing users) in the District. - Taking into account any actual or potential effects on the safe and efficient operation of the Waitaki Power Scheme, including taking into account civil safety matters associated with the operation of the hydro-electricity generation in proximity to the site.
+This can be achieved for example by appropriate setbacks, the location of buildings in relation to monitoring equipment and facilities, and avoiding the potential for reserve sensitivity effects.